 Clear Books Payroll manages all your employee information in one handy app.
-Our payroll system creates documents for HMRC, generates payslips, and allows you to set up salary payments, and calculate tax and national insurance.
+Our payroll software creates documents for HMRC, generates payslips, and allows you to set up salary payments, and calculate tax and national insurance.

 Since April 2013, it has been mandatory for employers to update HMRC with employees’ salaries and deductions on each pay day.
 By sending real time information (RTI) to HMRC, Clear Books Payroll keeps on top of this for you.

-Our payroll system submits these details to HMRC electronically from a simple interface, taking the stress out of payroll and leaving you to get on with running your business.
+Our payroll software submits these details to HMRC electronically from a simple interface, taking the stress out of payroll and leaving you to get on with running your business.
 RTI submissions have replaced the P35 and P14 annual returns to HMRC.

 You can tailor this feature to your business needs.
 Clear Books Payroll gives you the option to submit weekly, fortnightly, monthly or whenever is convenient for your business.